zuzanapiarova/IU-mobile-app/README.md

    `EXPO_PUBLIC_API_URL=http://192.168.0.1:3000`
    Also ensure the mobile device is connected to teh same LAN as the device running the backend

-4. If not present, generate the android and ios folders with the following command and change to desired directory `npx expo prebuild`
+4. If not present, generate the android folder with the following command and change to created directory `npx expo prebuild --platform android`
    `cd android`

-5. Build the executable, it will then be available in frontend/android/app/build/outputs/apk/release/app-release.apk.
-Java Runtime is needed for this operation.
+5. Building the android executable requires Java Runtime.
+Additionally, Android build system only supports Java 17 today (on mac install temurin@17 via brew).
+Then run the build:
    `./gradlew assembleRelease`

+Executable will then be available in `frontend/android/app/build/outputs/apk/release/app-release.apk.`

 6. Copy the APK to an Android device or emulator and launch it